 Enables a smooth usage of models built using Medial EarlySign libraries and tools.

-Ensures the exact same models used in development and performance analysis are the ones used in the field
+Ensures the exact same models used in development and performance analysis are the ones used in the field.

 Contains mechanisms to configure and test eligibility of input data.